NHSDigital/nhs-login-help-centre/src/provewhoyouare/withoutid.md

 If you want to change the email address on your NHS login you can do so by going to your [NHS login settings](https://settings.login.nhs.uk/ "NHS login settings").

-If you think that someone else may have used your 3 registration details to set up an NHS login, you should contact us for help.
+If you think this is a mistake and you have not used your 3 registration details to set up an NHS login, you should [contact us](# "contact us") for help.

+You will need to tell us the email address you use for your NHS login.

 ***